📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Title Dilute-and-shoot technique for atropine and scopolamine analysis on LC-MS/MS

-Description This study has revolutionized the extraction of tropane alkaloids from cereal by optimising the ASSET Technology Centre's efficient and cost-effective dilute-and-shoot technique.
-The solid-liquid extraction (SLE) technique was used to extract cereal samples, and the dilute-and-shoot method was used as a clean-up step.
-Unlike most studies that use SLE followed by a solid-phase extraction (SPE), which can be expensive and time-consuming, this study's dilute-and-shoot technique does not involve concentration or evaporation of extraction solvent steps.
-This technique ensures a high yield and recovery rate.
-The dilute-and-shoot optimization for tropane alkaloids extraction using only 60% organic solvent and non-specialized equipment (a shaker) can extract at least 50 samples at once, making it a highly efficient and cost-effective sample preparation method that can be adopted for other solid samples.
+Description This study has revolutionised the extraction of tropane alkaloids from food grains by optimising a cost-effective dilute-and-shoot technique.
+This procedure involves adding the extraction solvent to the ground sample (solid-liquid extraction, SLE), and the mix is shaken, centrifuged, and diluted before filtering and injection into the LC-MS/MS system.
+Unlike most studies that use SLE followed by a solid-phase extraction (SPE), which can be expensive, laborious and time-consuming, this study's dilute-and-shoot procedure does not involve concentration or evaporation of extraction solvent steps.
+The dilute and shoot is the only clean-up step used for the extract before LC injection, significantly simplifying and shortening the analytical procedure.
+In addition, dilute and shoot ensures a high yield and recovery rate.
+The extraction solvent employed in the study of tropane alkaloids here consisted of 60% organic solvent only, and the procedure required a non-specialised instrument (a shaker).
+The procedure allows at least 60 samples to be extracted simultaneously, making it a highly efficient and cost-effective sample preparation method that can be adopted for other solid samples.
+The method paper is under review and will be published in an open-access journal.

 Type Of Material Technology assay or reagent